ellysh/video-game-bots/ClickerBots/protection.md

 There are several ways that allows us to avoid protection systems that are based on the `LLKHF_INJECTED` flag checking.
 All of them focused on keyboard events emulation at level that is lower than WinAPI.
 These are list of these ways:

 1. [**Virtual machine**](https://en.wikipedia.org/wiki/Virtual_machine) (VM) trick.
 2. Use a keyboard driver instead of WinAPI functions to emulate keyboard events.
+Example of this kind of driver is [InpOut32](http://www.highrez.co.uk/downloads/inpout32/) project.
 3. Use an external device for keyboard events emulation.
 This device is able to be controlled by a bot application.
+This is a [link](https://www.arduino.cc/en/Reference/MouseKeyboard) to Arduino platform's libraries for keyboard and mouse emulation.

 Usage a VM can help us to avoid the protection system.
 VM have a [**virtual device drivers **](https://en.wikipedia.org/wiki/Device_driver#Virtual_device_drivers) for emulation a hardware devices.
 Drivers of this type are launched inside the VM.
 All requests of VM to access hardware devices are routed via the virtual device drivers.
 There are two ways for the virtual drivers to process these requests.
 The first way is to send request to the hardware device.
 The second way is to emulate behavior of the hardware device by driver itself.
 Also virtual device drivers can send simulated processor-level events like interrupts into the VM.
 The simulation of interrupts solves a task of avoiding protections of `KeyboardCheckProtection.au3` type.